 The western yellow-billed cuckoo (Coccyzus americanus) is Federally listed as Threatened.
 These cuckoos use wooded habitat with dense cover and water nearby, including woodlands with low, scrubby, vegetation, overgrown orchards, abandoned farmland, and dense thickets along streams and marshes.
 In the West cuckoos frequently nest in willows along streams and rivers, with nearby cottonwoods serving as foraging sites.
 Caterpillars are a primary prey item for these birds which take advantage of the annual insect outbreaks, eating cicadas, katydids and crickets, as well as frogs and lizards.
 In summer and fall, cuckoos forage on small wild fruits, including elderberries, blackberries, and wild grapes.
 In winter, fruit and seeds become a larger part of their diet (USFWS 2021f).
-There is Critical Habitat for this species along the Rio Grande River in Brewster County, just outside the MTRs.
+There is Critical Habitat for this species along the Rio Grande River in Brewster County outside the MTRs along the Big Bend National Park southwest boundary.